 A big part of the shortage can be attributed to supply issues from one of the primary chlorine tablet manufacturers, BioLab.
 Last year, the manufacturer, based in Westlake, La., had a major chemical fire caused by Hurricane Laura.
 It took three days to extinguish, but not before it took its toll on the environment and the chlorine supply.

-The other cause of the shortage was the higher-than-normal demand for chlorine last year.
-When millions of Americans went into lockdown last summer, people started using their home aquatic centers instead of venturing out to water parks or public pools.
+The other cause of the shortage was the higher-than-normal demand for chlorine in 2020, when people started using their home aquatic centers instead of venturing out to water parks or public pools.
 Sales of chlorine unexpectedly increased so much that there’s not as much to go around this year.

 “I’m not going to lie, a lot of people in the industry are concerned,” said Rudy Stankowitz, pool water chemistry expert and author.
 “Everybody wants to make sure they have enough chlorine tablets to take care of their tablet-using customers.
 None of us know how long we will be able to meet that demand.”